chef/automate/components/docs-chef-io/content/automate/ha_architecture_reference.md

 AWS is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS), and packaged software as a service (SaaS) offerings.
 AWS services can offer an organization tools such as compute power, database storage, and content delivery services.
 Click [here](https://aws.amazon.com/what-is-cloud-computing/) to learn more.

 The entire Chef Automate HA infrastructure is built into the AWS cloud in AWS deployment.
 A standard **Terraform** script handles AWS deployment if you choose AWS as a reference architecture.
-This deployment terraform script first sets up all the prerequisites like creating an EC2, load balancer, security groups, and subnets.
-Ensure you have given the existing **VPCID** for security purposes, and you have created the **CIDR** block manually based on the respective **VPC**.
+This deployment terraform script sets up all the prerequisites like creating an EC2, load balancer, security groups, and subnets.

-It is a standard cloud service.
-Later, a series of configurations and installations follows:

-- Installing Chef Automate into the Chef Automate instances.
-- Installing Chef Infra Server in all chef-server instances.
-- Installing and Configuring **PostgreSQL** into the **postres** instances.
-- Configuring and Installing **OpenSearch** into **opensearch** instances.
-- Installing a Chef Habitat and creating a supervisor network.
+The two step deployment process is as shown below:

+- Provisioning Infrastructure.
+- Deployment of services on provisioned infrastructure.
+  - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, *Chef Server* will be done in this step.

 ### On-premise Deployment (Existing Node/Bare Infrastructure)